Denver’s Cliff May Enclave

 Meeting Post-war Demand

-The years just after World War II were heady, happy and hopeful.
+The years just after World War II were heady, happy, and hopeful.
 Population growth in Denver was four times the national average and about a dozen builders were competing to meet the demand for affordable homes in the city.
 From 1954 to 1956, May (who never had an architectural degree or license) worked with architect Chris Choate and local builder D.C.
 Burns to erect 170 pre-fabricated Cliff May homes in Denver, all of which are still standing.

 Each home typically arrived on a flatbed truck with the modular components stacked like an oversized IKEA item, ready for assembly.
 The framework of the houses is of post and beam construction, so they would still stand even if all the interior walls were removed or repositioned.
 The walls consist of five-foot modules in various combinations, including doors, framed windows and rough-hewn vertical siding.
 The roof was the only major part of the house that wasn’t modular.